Art Spin 2018 gallery

 After a break in 2017, Art Spin Berlin took to the streets last Saturday to explore the art scene of Pankow and its different burroughs.
 We’ve been a supporter of the initiave right from the start, supplying free or massively reduced rental bikes for those attendants who didn’t have their own.
 If you want to check out what went down in years past, we have extensive galleries for Art Spin 2014, 2015 and 2016.

-Before the ride proper we met at our Kulturbrauerei hq with the soundbike builders of Klara Geist and a few others that needed bikes or directions to the real starting Point under Bösebrücke.
+Before the ride proper we met at our Kulturbrauerei headquarter with the soundbike builders of Klara Geist and a few others that needed bikes or directions to the real starting point under Bösebrücke.
 When we arrived there around 5 pm a couple of dozen riders were already there, including a team of red-cross first responders on bikes.
-I guess if you do a ride with an expected 3-400 cyclists that is officially sanctioned by the authorities you probably have to have someone responsible for 1st aid, but we would really love to see these more often and maybe not only in a bike-specific contest.
+I guess if you do a ride with an expected 300 to 400 cyclists that is officially sanctioned by the authorities you probably have to have someone responsible for first aid, but we would really love to see these more often and maybe not only in a bike-specific contest.
 I would think that for a lot of everyday cases they could be faster and cheaper than a truck.

 Big Demo at Australische Botschaft